tashmet/tashmet/docs/tashmit/file/README.md

 The collection will be populated and cached in memory as soon as it is created and can be queried like any other collection.

-If Nabu was configured to watch for file changes, events will be triggered whenever a user adds, removes or edits a document in this directory.
+If File was configured to watch for file changes, events will be triggered whenever a user adds, removes or edits a document in this directory.

 ## Serializers